gustavoaos/beer-stock-managing/README.md

-# beer-stock-managing
+# Beer Stock Managing

-Beer Stock Managing API Project for Digital Innovation One
+This is a REST based service, based on beer stock managing project from Digital Innovation One, that allows consumers to CRUD beer and manage their stock.